ferdn4ndo/userver-logger/README.md

 This stack is part of the [uServer](https://github.com/ferdn4ndo/userver) project, although you can use it separately and according to your own needs.

+## Features

+Some of the features include:

+* Automatic log registration of the STDOUT of all the running containers, which is sent to `loki`;
+* Container-based logs rotation based on the total line count (configurable using the `MAX_LOG_LINES` env);
+* Integration with one nginx container to fetch the access and error logs;
+* Watching of the running containers list, logging when a container is started or stopped;

 ## Prepare the environment

 Copy the environment templates: